 White 71 6684 74.0 145

 Hole Descriptions: I won’t lie.
 After being thrashed two weeks prior on my Wisconsin golf trip, I expected carnage at Bethpage Black, a course many consider to be one of the most difficult in America.
 A serious slope-rating of 74.0-145 from the Whites and the infamous warning posted on the first tee seem to reinforce this notion.
-In the end, I ended up playing one of the better rounds of my life, hitting 8 greens in regulation without losing a ball.
+In the end, I ended up playing one of the better rounds of my life, hitting 8 greens in regulation without losing a ball the first time I played and had similar success in my second go-around.
 Is Bethpage hard?
 Yes.
 Is it the hardest course I’ve ever played?
 Resounding no – I thought Whistling Straits was much more challenging.
 However, let’s talk about what makes Bethpage hard.

 - Length – At almost 6,700 yards from the Whites with elevation changes, the Black is one of the longest courses I’ve ever played, especially when you consider the par threes and fives are actually reasonably short.
 The par fours are brutal, with only one under 380 yards.
-I hit a lot of good drives and was left with a good mid to long-iron in on most par fours.
+I’ve hit plenty of good drives at Bethpage but have had very few short iron approaches.

 - Perched, Elevated Greens – Not only do most of these greens require carries to reach, they are also the most bunkered I’ve ever seen.
 With many players hitting long irons or hybrids in, this is a recipe for disaster.